cloudacademy/terraform-aws/exercises/exercise10/README.md

 #### Infrastructure Destroy

 Remember to teardown/destroy any environments created when no longed needed.
-Run the following command
+To perform a teardown, run the following command

 ```
 cdktf destroy